Andrew-Brad/Colonizer/os/linux/k3s/1_server_setup.md

 kubectl -n cattle-system rollout status deploy/rancher
 ```

 You provided a bootstrap password, so navigate to https://rancher.homelab and enter that.
+This means you need DNS resolution!

 NOTE!
 As of July 2024, there is a bug if you are on k3s where the provisioned secret (i.e. bootstrap password) is not accepted as the valid password on first time login.